 What Westminster Parents Should Prioritize on Tours

 Teacher stability.
-Ask how long lead teachers have been in the classroom and whether aides change often.
-In a city like Westminster, where many families are looking for consistency and trust, stable staffing matters a lot.
+Ask how long lead teachers have been in place and whether aides rotate often.
+In a city with a manageable number of options, stable staffing is one of the clearest quality signals.

-Classroom tone once the morning settles.
-Try to observe after the first few arrival minutes.
-You want children who look engaged, regulated, and comfortable with the adults in the room.
+Classroom calm after arrival.
+Try to look beyond the first few arrival minutes.
+The better signal is whether children seem known, engaged, and comfortable with the adults in the room once the class is moving normally.

-Communication style.
-Families juggling work, grandparents, and multiple pickup arrangements need clear communication.
-Ask how the school handles daily updates, behavior questions, illnesses, and schedule changes.
+Communication systems.
+Families balancing work, grandparents, split pickups, or changing schedules need clear updates.
+Ask how the school handles daily notes, illness alerts, behavior questions, toileting issues, and unexpected schedule changes.

 For a fuller tour checklist, read 25 Questions to Ask a Preschool Before You Enroll.